 New American Standard Bible (NASB) - Published in 1971 by the Lockman Foundation, and updated in 1995, the New American Standard Bible is considered by many to be one of the most literal and accurate English Bible translations.
 The NASB is also an excellent reading and study Bible.
 I use the NASB as my primary reading and study Bible, and I would recommend it to anyone.
 If there is a knock on the NASB it is its readability.

-New International Version (NIV) – The New International Version is an entirely new English Bible translation concluded in 1978 and sponsored by the International Bible Society.
+New International Version (NIV) - The New International Version is an entirely new English Bible translation concluded in 1978 and sponsored by the International Bible Society.
 Over 100 scholars across virtually all denominational lines participated in translating the New International Version.
-Today’s New International Version (TNIV) is a revision of the NIV.
+Today's New International Version (TNIV) was a revision of the NIV, and the 2011 Edition is the current version.
 The NIV is one of, if not the most popular English translation available.
 It is an excellent blend of readability and accuracy.

-English Standard Version (ESV) – The English Standard Version was published in 2001.
+English Standard Version (ESV) - The English Standard Version was published in 2001.
 The ESV translation team also consisted of over 100 Bible scholars.
 Despite being the new kid on the block, the ESV has rapidly become one of the most popular English Bible translations.
-The ESV claims to be an “essentially literal,” “word-for-word” translation.
+The ESV claims to be an "essentially literal," "word-for-word" translation.
 The ESV is about as accurate as the NIV, if only slightly less readable.
-However, as many of my readers know, I am somewhat partial to the ESV because of the ESV Blog’s prompt response to my post So Many Translations, So Little Time.
+As many of you know, I am somewhat partial to the publisher of the ESV because of the ESV Blog's prompt response to my post So Many Translations, So Little Time.

-New King James Version (NKJV) – The New King James Version was primarily an attempt to update the vocabulary and grammar of the King James Version.
+New King James Version (NKJV) - The New King James Version was primarily an attempt to update the vocabulary and grammar of the King James Version.
 In that effort, I would say it succeeds.
-In my personal opinion, the NKJV is probably as readable as the NASB, but less accurate.
+In my personal opinion, the NKJV is probably as readable as the NASB.

 Holman Christian Standard Bible (HCSB) - Although the HCSB continues to be one of the top-selling Bible translations, it just doesn't seem to get the attention that it deserves, and I don't know why.
 Admittedly, my HCSB is not my go-to Bible, but I would say it is in my top three or four.
 But, for some reason it just doesn't generate the attention of the NIV or NLT.
 Perhaps, just perhaps, this is a testament to the quality of the translation, that there isn't as much controversy which generates attention.
 It is a great translation, easy to read, but I don't know anyone who carries an HSCB to church.
 It's a shame really.
 Maybe the publication of the new Apologetics Study Bible will generate some real interest.